mholling/las2poly/README.md

 (class 9)
 are discarded.

-Output from the program is a polygon file in GeoJSON or shapefile format, representing all land areas present in the lidar tiles.
+Output from the program is a polygon file in GeoJSON or shapefile format, representing all waterbodies found in the lidar tiles.
 File format is chosen according to the filename extension: .json for GeoJSON and .shp for shapefile.

 For GeoJSON output, polygons conform to OGC standard, with anticlockwise exteriors and non-self-intersecting rings which may touch at vertices.